![]() |

 The U.S. Army Junior Mine Planter (JMP) Lt.
 Col. M.N.
 Greeley, at dock at the Fort Constitution wharf sometime in late 1942.
 This boat had replaced the JMP General Richard Arnold after it had sank with all hands in January 1942. |

-After Pearl Harbor, I tried to get transfer to a unit that would likely go overseas.
+After Pearl Harbor, I tried to get transferred to a unit that would likely go overseas.
 You could sign up for the paratroops.
 I gave up my rank and went to jump school with the 515.
 I thought the 515 was a good unit but it didn't seem to be going overseas at that time, so I turned down a 1st Sergeant's rank and volunteered to go overseas as a replacement.
 After a tour in Sicily, I became part of the cadre for the parachute school in Rome where the FFI and American volunteers were being qualified as paratroopers.

 I joined the 517 in Sospel area in Southern France.
 I was with the 3rd Bn when it had its headquarters in the Golf Hotel which was a target for German artillery.
 Howard Hensleigh recalls plaster falling on the officers on the first floor.
-Our platoon was on the third floor from where the plaster was coming from.
+Our platoon was on the third floor, where the plaster was coming from.

-Hotel du Golf in Sospel, France |
+Hotel du Golf in Sospel, France 2009 |

 Around the middle of November we marched about fifty miles to the outskirts of Nice, and soon after boarded 40-and-8 boxcars for Soissons.